Skip to content

 Note

-Parameters in Rapise and SpiraTest are case-sensitive, so make sure that your parameter names in SpiraTest match those in Rapise exactly, including the specific case.
+Parameters in Rapise and SpiraTest are case-sensitive, so make sure that your parameter names in SpiraTest match those in Rapise exactly, including case sensitivity.

 Scheduling the Tests

-Now that we have our Rapise automated test uploaded to SpiraTest and associated with a test case, we can now schedule the test to be executed.
-The first thing we need to do is setup the list of automation hosts.
+Now that we have our Rapise automated test uploaded to SpiraTest and associated with a test case, we can schedule the test for execution.
+First, we need to set up the list of automation hosts.

 Configuring the Automation Hosts

-When you execute Rapise automated tests from SpiraTest, you have the ability to specify which computer(s) it will be executed on.
-We call those different computers, the automated hosts.
-Each automation host needs to have a copy of Rapise installed on it.
+When you execute Rapise automated tests from SpiraTest, you can specify the computer(s) on which they will be executed.
+We refer to these computers as automation hosts.
+Each automation host must have a copy of Rapise installed.

 Go to Testing > Automation Hosts in SpiraTest to display the list of automation hosts: